Instagram is still the search engine to watch.

 When it comes to Instagram search, analytics are important.
 You’ll want to pay special attention to:

-- Comments – this will tell you how engaged your users are with your posts
+- Comments – tells you how engaged your users are with your posts

 - Follower growth rate – tells you the overall growth of your channel